anybox/anybox.recipe.odoo/README.rst

 anybox.recipe.openerp
 =====================

-This is a `Buildout <https://github.com/buildout/buildout>`_ recipe for downloading, installing and configuring one or several OpenERP servers, web clients and/or gtk clients.
-It currently supports versions 6.0 and 6.1, custom branches, custom addons and gunicorn deployment.
-For a quickstart you can jump to the example section.
+This is a `Buildout <https://github.com/buildout/buildout>`_ recipe that can download, install and configure one or several OpenERP servers, web clients, gtk clients and addons modules, from official or custom sources, or any bzr, hg, git or svn repositories.
+It currently supports versions 6.0 and 6.1, with gunicorn deployment and an additional cron worker.
+It works under Linux and MacOs.
+It might work under Windows but it is untested.

+For a **quickstart** you can jump to the howto_ section.

+A "Buildout recipe" is the engine behind a Buildout "part".
+A "buildout part" is a part of a larger application built with the Buildout sandbox build system.
+Using Buildout is harmless for your system because it is entirely self-contained in a single directory: just delete the directory and the buildout is gone.
+You never have to use administrative rights, except for build dependencies.

 .. contents::